 Acne scarring is also a major concern for many acne sufferers.
 The primary cause of acne and acne scarring is usually a combination of genetics and hormonal factors, so our acne and acne scar removal treatments take this into account to get the best results.

-At ENRICH, we utilise the latest dermatologist treatments for acne scars and acne such as our new Kleresca program, laser and radiofrequency, and combine these with topical creams or oral medication to create individualised programs for treating acne and for acne scar removal.
+At ENRICH, we utilise the latest dermatologist treatments for acne scars and acne such as laser and radiofrequency, and combine these with topical creams or oral medication to create individualised programs for treating acne and for acne scar removal.
 It is important to control ongoing active acne before embarking on any treatment to address acne scarring.
 Dermatologist treatments for acne scars and acne are many and varied, but we have a few staples in our acne removal treatment arsenal.

 What is acne?